 From utility to tourist attraction, Colorado’s railroad system has seen its share of twists and turns and ups and downs.
 Today you can tour the same historic routes and remote mountainsides that helped fuel Colorado’s growth.
 Colorado’s scenic train rides are some of the best in the country.

 Since the first tracks were laid in the 1860s, Colorado railroads, once used as the main means of transportation, are now relics of the past that locals and tourists alike can experience with today’s modern amenities.
-Hop aboard and discover these train rides to take in Colorado.
+Hop aboard and discover these train rides of the Rocky Mountains.
+Experience a bit of Colorado’s railroad history that’s still active and rolling today.

 Here are the best train rides in Colorado, in no particular order: